oSamper/ExerciseDiary/README.md

 Or use [docker-compose.yml](docker-compose.yml)

 ## Binary
 PPA for amd64 .deb is [here](https://github.com/aceberg/ppa).
-For other binary options plese look at the [latest release](https://github.com/aceberg/ExerciseDiary/releases/latest).
+For other binary options please look at the [latest release](https://github.com/aceberg/ExerciseDiary/releases/latest).

 ## Config

 Configuration can be done through config file, GUI or environment variables.
-Variable names is `config.yaml` file are the same, but in lowcase.
+Variable names in the `config.yaml` file are the same, but in lowercase.

 | Variable  | Description | Default |
 | --------  | ----------- | ------- |